The Hobbit Tolkien Fan Edit Recut

 • The first time we fully see Gollum close up is when he jumps out in front of Bilbo.
 He is not introduced earlier nor is he seen dropping the ring, leaving the origin of the ring a mystery to the audience (like the book) before we learn it was Gollum's.

-• Recolored Gollum’s cave to be slightly darker.
+• Gollum’s cave recolored to be slightly darker.

 • Cut all ridiculous combat techniques and set pieces throughout the Goblin escape chase, reducing the sequence from 4 minutes to just 1.
 Anything that was extremely unrealistic or physically impossible has been removed; this philosophy has been maintained for every action sequence throughout the fan edit.